william-arachelian/Mhacks-2024/README.md

 ### React Navigation & Expo Router
 - For routing between pages, refer to [Expo Router Documentation](https://docs.expo.dev/router/create-pages/).

-## Future Goals
+## Expandable Ideas
-- Receipt Scanning: Add receipt scanning to automatically input purchased ingredients, keeping users' lists up-to-date effortlessly.
+- **Receipt Scanning:** Scan receipts to automatically add ingredients to your pantry.
-- Ingredient Expiration Management: Track ingredient expiration dates and send alerts to help reduce food waste and use items while fresh.
+- **Ingredient Expiration Management:** Track ingredient expiration dates and send alerts to help reduce food waste and use items while fresh.
-- User Accounts: Introduce user accounts for saving recipes, tracking ingredients, and getting personalized meal recommendations.
+- **User Accounts:** Create an account to save recipes and accommodate food preferences like allergies and favorite meals.
-- Diverse Meal Options: Expand the recipe selection to include diverse meals for various diets, cuisines, and cooking skill levels.
+- **Diverse Meal Options:** Choose from various meal types such as Breakfast, Dessert, Dinner, Lunch, Romantic Meals, or Meals for One Person.

 ## How To Run
 - run npm install